Speed demon Don Wales is using motorsport to fight prostate cancer. He wants you along for the ride.

-Don is grandson of Sir Malcolm Campbell and nephew of Donald Campbell, who between them broke over 20 World Land and Water Speed records.
+Don, famous for breaking world records in the beautiful blue machine, is grandson of Sir Malcolm Campbell and nephew of Donald Campbell, who between them broke over 20 World Land and Water Speed records.
 He broke the land-speed record himself for a steam car in 2009, before clinching another record the following year – this time for a sit-on lawnmower, clocking speeds of over 80mph.

 “Finding out you’ve broken the record is a unique feeling,” he says.
 “The more effort you’ve put in, the sweeter the success because you know it’s been such a big effort by everybody.
 It’s a real British team effort.”

 He combined his love for speed and his support for Prostate Cancer UK by waving off drivers as they set off on the 2018 instalment of the Round Britain Coastal Drive; an annual event which sees over 100 E-Type Jaguars embark on a 4,000-mile road trip across the country.
 The event has raised over £200,000 for the charity.

 "I was honoured to flag off the entrants from Pendine Sands, where my grandfather set his first World Land Speed Record," said Don.

 "We need to get more men to talk about this horrible cancer, and events like this raise awareness and valuable funds to help fight the disease."

 Don will also be backing Prostate Cancer UK at the upcoming Lancaster Insurance Classic Motor Show from 8-10 November.